Every investor knows someone who bought a “great deal” that turned into a nightmare.

 Sometimes sellers underprice because they need out fast.
 Divorce.
 Estate sale.
 Job relocation.
 These are legitimate reasons.

 More often?
 That low price exists because sophisticated buyers have already walked away after discovering what’s wrong.
+Be sure to understand the common issues when buying distressed properties before jumping in.

 Here’s how to decode pricing: